 Why FDA Compliance (knowledge) Matters

-Is your software dev team helping or hurting you?
+Is your software engineering vendor helping or hurting you?

 When you are reviewing the myriad software engineering vendors out there, as part of your due diligence – for your own sanity, make sure you can verify their solid understanding of FDA and International compliance across the board.

 Recently, a team building Version 2 of an on-market medical device, asked us to review their software engineering vendor’s QMS documentation – prior to transitioning from prototype to ‘actual product’ design and development – because they had a funny feeling the documentation wasn’t 100% complete.

 During our initial Q&A phase, our process expert started requesting core documentation for the Class III device, which would be needed for their upcoming submittal.
 At the end of this first meeting – we walked away with more questions than answers and it was immediately clear the client’s vendor didn’t have everything in place, at this phase.